withastro/docs/src/pages/en/editor-setup.md

 ### Prettier

 [Prettier](https://prettier.io/) is a popular formatter for JavaScript, HTML, CSS and more.
-To add Astro support (`.astro` files), we created and maintain an [official Prettier Astro plugin](https://github.com/withastro/prettier-plugin-astro)
+To add support for formatting `.astro` files, use [the official Astro Prettier plugin](https://github.com/withastro/prettier-plugin-astro).

 To get started, first install Prettier and the plugin: